AdobeDocs/campaign-standard.nl-NL/help/channels/using/message-dashboard.md

 * *&quot;Dit bericht is een sjabloon voor technische transactieberichten.
 U kunt deze niet wijzigen of publiceren.&quot;*

    Deze waarschuwing wordt weergegeven in lege transactiemalplaatjes die niet bewerkbaar zijn.
-Zie [deze sectie](../../channels/using/about-transactional-messaging.md)voor meer informatie over transactieberichten.
+For more on transactional messages, see [this section](../../channels/using/getting-started-with-transactional-msg.md).